dave9123/recall-me/README.md

 # Recall Me

 Why bother forgetting when you can remember?—am I right?
+This bot literally reminds you through the social media(s) you already use.

 ## To-do

 - [ ] Support Slack
     - [ ] Optimize code
     - [ ] Reminder remove command
-    - [ ] Reminder edit invalid_trigger_id bug
+    - [ ] Reminder edit command
     - [ ] Account linking
     - [ ] Sort by option
 - [ ] Support Discord